Filing For Chapter 7 Bankruptcy in New Jersey?

 Chapter 7 bankruptcy involves the liquidation of a debtor’s nonexempt assets to satisfy debts owed to creditors.
 Certain property is exempt from bankruptcy liquidation.
-We recommend talking to a bankruptcy lawyer to help you identify and maximize your exempt assets and to advise you of the potential risk of losing non-exempt assets.
+We recommend talking to Chapter 7 a bankruptcy lawyer to help you identify and maximize your exempt assets as well as advise you of the potential risk of losing non-exempt assets.

-A major advantage of Chapter 7 bankruptcy is that within four to six months, the bankruptcy court will likely discharge most unsecured consumer debt, including credit card debt, unsecured lines of credit and medical expenses.
-Even if you cannot have all debt discharged, having the unsecured debt removed frees up income and allows for an easier time paying bills going forward.
+- Within four to six months, the bankruptcy court will likely discharge most unsecured consumer debt, including credit card debt, unsecured lines of credit and medical expenses.
+Even just having most of your debt discharged frees up more income and allow for an easier time paying bills going forward.

-Am I Eligible to File for New Jersey Chapter 7 Bankruptcy?
+How Do You Become Eligible for New Jersey Chapter 7 Bankruptcy?

-Furthermore, just because a person may be eligible to file for Chapter 7 bankruptcy does not mean that is in that individual’s best interest to do so.
+Also, please note that just because a person may be eligible to file for Chapter 7 bankruptcy does not mean that is in that individual’s best interest to do so.
 Your situation might call for — or benefit most from — a different financial solution.
-For instance, you may possess certain non-exempt assets, such as significant equity in your home that may be at risk in a Chapter 7 bankruptcy.
+For instance, you may possess certain non-exempt assets, such as significant equity in your home, that may be at risk in a Chapter 7 bankruptcy.
 Under those circumstances, you may be better served by filing a Chapter 13 petition.
 For more information on different types of bankruptcy or other financial solutions, please consult with a New Jersey bankruptcy attorney.

-Chapter 7 Bankruptcy Lawyers in New Jersey for Free Consultation
+Call Chapter 7 Bankruptcy Lawyers in New Jersey for a Free Consultation